FabricMC/fabric-docs/players/troubleshooting/crash-reports.md

 :::

-### Crash Report Sections
+### Crash Report Sections {#crash-report-sections}

 Crash reports consist of several sections, each separated using a header:

 - `---- Minecraft Crash Report ----`, the summary of the report.
 This section will contain the main error that caused the crash, the time it occurred, and the relevant stack trace.
 This is the most important section of the crash report as the stack trace can usually contain references to the mod that caused the crash.
-- `-- Last Reload --`, this section isn't really useful unless the crash occurred during a resource reload (<kbd>F3</kbd>+<kbd>T</kbd>).
+- `-- Last Reload --`, this section isn't really useful unless the crash occurred during a resource reload (<kbd>F3</kbd> <kbd>T</kbd>).
 This section will contain the time of the last reload, and the relevant stack trace of any errors that occurred during the reload process.
 These errors are usually caused by resource packs, and can be ignored unless they are causing issues with the game.
 - `-- System Details --`, this section contains information about your system, such as the operating system, Java version, and the amount of memory allocated to the game.
 This section is useful for determining if you are using the correct version of Java, and if you have allocated enough memory to the game.
   - In this section, Fabric will have included a custom line that says `Fabric Mods:`, followed by a list of all the mods you have installed.
 This section is useful for determining if any conflicts could have occurred between mods.

-### Breaking Down the Crash Report
+### Breaking Down the Crash Report {#breaking-down-the-crash-report}

 Now that we know what each section of the crash report is, we can start to break down the crash report and find the cause of the crash.